-Out of all of the gemmological grading labs, the most well known is arguably the Gemological Institute of America (GIA).
-However, other trusted and renowned labs include the two versions of the European Gemological Laboratory, i.e. EGL USA and ELG International, as well as the International Gemological Institute (IGI), the Hoge Raad voor Diamant (HRD), and the American Gemological Society (AGS).
+Out of all gemological grading labs, arguably the most well-known is the Gemological Institute of America (GIA).
+However, other trusted and renowned labs include two versions of the European Gemological Laboratory, namely EGL USA and EGL International, as well as the International Gemological Institute (IGI), the Hoge Raad voor Diamant (HRD), and the American Gemological Society (AGS).

-One thing you need to recognise is that all of these laboratories differ in the way in which they grade diamonds, with some being stricter than others.
+One thing to recognize is that all these laboratories differ in the way they grade diamonds, with some being stricter than others.
 It is widely accepted that the Gemological Institute of America has the strictest standards.
-Despite this, The American Gemological Society (AGS) is just as strict, the only difference between the two being the fact that the AGS is very new.
-It does stand out from the GIA in one respect and this is the fact that it has an extra grade for ‘cut’, ideal.
-The HRD is almost as strict is the GIA.
+Despite this, The American Gemological Society (AGS) is just as strict; the only difference between the two being the fact that the AGS is very new.
+It does stand out from the GIA in one respect, and this is the fact that it has an extra grade for 'cut,' ideal.
+The HRD is almost as strict as the GIA.
 However, nothing compares to the popularity of GIA certification.

-If you were to compare a certificate from each of the gemmological laboratories you would see some distinct differences.
-Some use diagrams, others don’t, and they differ in their terminology, layout, and the grading systems they use.
-However, most experts will tell you that the two areas you really need to concern yourself with are clarity and colour.
-These two aspects are pivotal in terms of a diamond’s quality and appearance, and thus you need to be fully aware of the differences in the grading systems in regards to these two aspects.
+If you were to compare a certificate from each of the gemological laboratories, you would see some distinct differences.
+Some use diagrams, others don't, and they differ in their terminology, layout, and the grading systems they use.
+However, most experts will tell you that the two areas you really need to concern yourself with are clarity and color.
+These two aspects are pivotal in terms of a diamond’s quality and appearance, and thus you need to be fully aware of the differences in the grading systems regarding these two aspects.
 You will find further information below.